-Registration is at the discretion of the centre in accordance with equality legislation and should be made on the NCFE Portal.

-Learners must be aged 16 or above to undertake this qualification and have experience of working with babies and young children before registering.
-Learners may find it helpful if they have already achieved a level 2 qualification.
+Registration is at the discretion of the centre, in accordance with equality legislation and should be made on the Portal.
+However, learners must be aged 16 or above to undertake this qualification and have experience of working with babies and young children before registering.
+It would also be advantageous for learners to hold a relevant level 2 or level 3 qualification.

-Centres are responsible for ensuring that all learners are capable of achieving the learning outcomes (LOs) and complying with the relevant literacy, numeracy, and health and safety requirements.
+Centres are responsible for ensuring that all learners are capable of achieving the learning outcomes (LOs) and complying with the relevant literacy, numeracy and health and safety requirements.